dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 ## Defining your own functions

-Create a file called `arithmetic.py` in the current folder.
+Create a file called `arithmetic.py` in the the folder in which you are running Python.
 Add this text and save it.
 ```python
 def multiply(x, y):
     """ Returns the product of x and y """